Mastopexy Augmentation: A breast lift with implants

 The shape of the breast may change over time, and the final result may not be realised for a few months.

 Breast Lift with Implants is associated with a higher rate of corrective surgery than either breast augmentation or breast lift alone.
-For this reason it is highly important that you choose the best possible Breast Specialist surgeon.
+For this reason it is highly important that you choose the most experienced possible Specialist Plastic Surgeon.

 Book your Breast Lift Initial Consultation